G. Srinivasan (actor): Film career

 He had written eight films and directed three films.
 He started as an assistant to Adurthi Subba Rao and have worked as an associate to various other directors such as Dada Mirasi and K. Viswanath.
 He has played villain roles and character roles in over a hundred films, including the Ranuva Veeran in Tamil and the Penmani Aval Kanmani.
 He has also acted in Malayalam and Telugu.

 Family

-He married choreographer Puliyar Saroja.
+He married choreographer Puliyur Saroja.
 Their only son died in a road accident a few years ago.

 Arrest

 Saroja and Srinivasan run a school called Sathya Matriculation School in Ramamavaram area.
 Swadhirajan, a 5-year-old boy, collapsed and died in a waste water tank at the school.
 The police registered the case and investigated.
 Subsequently, the school founder, actor Srinivasan, was arrested by the police for allegedly negligently shutting down the waste water tank.

 Filmography

 This is a partial filmography.
 You can expand it.